How Much is a Red Light Ticket in Colorado?

 Location of the Offense

-The cost of a red light ticket may differ depending on the city or county where the offense took place.
-Each jurisdiction has its own fine schedule, which determines the amount motorists are required to pay for traffic violations.
+The price of a red light ticket may vary depending on the city or county where it happened.
+Each state has its own fine-collection schedule of the amount motorists must pay for traffic offenses.

 Specific Violation Committed

-In Colorado, red light violations fall under the category of traffic infractions.
-However, the specific violation committed can still impact the amount of the fine.
-For instance, running a red light may carry a higher penalty compared to making a right turn on a red light without coming to a complete stop.
+In Colorado, red light violations are considered traffic infraction.
+However, the particular violation committed can still depends on the amount of the fine.
+For example, running a red light may have a heavier penalty compared to turning right on a red light without stopping.

 Number of Previous Offenses